diefenbach/django-lfs/docs/user/concepts/payment_methods.rst

 payment method is valid if all :doc:`criteria <criteria>` of the payment method are true.

-Payment methods can have many prices which are also dependent of criteria.
+Payment methods can have many prices which are, as the payment method itself, also dependent of criteria.
 The first price which is valid - all of its criteria are true - is the current price for the payment method.
 If no price is valid the default price is taken (from the ``Data`` tab).

 See Also
 ========